We strive for balance among academic rigor, civic engagement, and community well-being.

 • One trimester of Health, Values & Ethics ("HVE")

-• One trimester of High School Learning Strategies
+• One trimester of 9th Grade Seminar

 • What courses do 12th graders take?